martinheise/silverstripe-download-codes/README.md

 ## Requirements

-Requires Silverstripe 5.x, still works with Silverstripe 4 – see respective branches `4` and `5`
+Branch 4 is a possible out-dated version for Silverstripe 4.

 ## Installation and setup

 Install with composer:

-    composer require mhe/silverstripe-download-codes ^1.0
+    composer require mhe/silverstripe-download-codes 4.x-dev

 Perform `dev/build` task